The Clinic Specializes in the Treatment and Research of All Cat Behavior Issues

 Mieshelle is the new host for the television show, My Cat from Hell, on Discovery Plus China and is the most watched cat behavior show in the world with over 1 billion viewers.
 You can also watch Mieshelle on National Geographic’s Animals Doing Things with Howie Mandel as their cat expert and other cat behavior documentaries by Nat Geo Wild.
 As a cat behavior science author she is also the cat expert for many of National Geographic’s published works on the 37 species of wildcats, tigers, and every breed of the domestic house cat and is a notable expert of wildcat hybrids.

 She is known for her global leadership in cat behavior education.
 Her passion and curiosity about cats along with her formal study in animal behavior, continues to put her on the forefront of cat behavior knowledge crossing the conventional boundaries of the cat behavior specialty.
-Dr Jim Shultz DVM, who was also a featured author in Mieshelle’s cat behavior science book, performs in-home consultations locally only where he is licensed to practice and vet-to-vet remote consultations.
-Dr. Brad also assists with behavior consultations.
+Dr. Jim Shultz DVM, who was also a featured author in Mieshelle’s cat behavior science book, performs in-home consultations locally only where he is licensed to practice and vet-to-vet remote consultations.
+Dr. Angela Krause also performs cat behavior appointment referrals from the clinic.
 Mieshelle performs consultations world-wide either remotely by phone or video or in-person (she’s conducted consultation in the Philippines, Australia, Japan, and Costa Rica).

 Why The Cat Behavior Clinic is Unique

 The Cat Behavior Clinic is a unique organization devoted to both researching and solving cat behavior problems, and unlike many cat behavior services, we have both a licensed veterinarians and cat behaviorists.
 Many cats we work with have both medical and behavioral issues at play.
 The clinic opened in 1999 (prior to that is was Help Your Cat Behavior Consulting in 1990) and now serves satisfied clients all over the world conducting phone or Zoom video behavior consultations.
 The Cat Behavior Clinic is a nationally known veterinarian-referred cat behavior counselor practice.
 Please visit our Cat Behaviorist homepage.